intel/appframework/documentation/plugins/desktopBrowsers.md

 #Desktop Browsers

-This plugin translate mouse events to touch events on desktop browsers, and MSPointer events to touch events for WP8 and Win8 touch devices.
+This plugin translates mouse events to touch events on desktop browsers, and MSPointer events to touch events for WP8 and Win8 touch devices.
 We do not emulate multi touch.

 ##Events